Where can I find the academic calendar to plan for breaks, assessments, etc?

 - If this is your first semester, you must work with your Academic Advisor to drop a course.

 - Yes, it is posted on Academic Calendarwhich is on the Registrar’s Office webpage each semester.

 - Please Note: There can be Financial implications when dropping courses.
-Please visit the Business Office page on Dropping.
+Please visit the Student Accounts page on Dropping.